microstijn/PreVirS/README.md

 ### virus decay/adsorbtion module
 - [x] Conceptualize how to integrate virus decay into water quality module.
+- [x] integrate the virus decay/behavior
-- [ ] integrate the virus decay/behavior from wp3 lab data (decay in relation to t, salinity, tss, virus genotype).
+- [ ] Adapt wp3 lab data (decay in relation to t, salinity, tss, virus genotype).
 - [ ] add parameters for how viruses attach to sediment particles.
 - [ ] connect this virus tracking module to the hydrodynamic model.

 ### shellfish uptake module
 - [x] Conceptualize virus accumulation in oysters.
-- [ ] Code the biological rules for how oysters filter and accumulate viruses.
+- [x] Code the biological rules for how oysters filter and accumulate viruses.
-- [ ] integrate the module so it acts as a virus sink in the water model.
+- [x] integrate the module so it acts as a virus sink in the water model.
+The uptake compared to ambient is negliable.
 - [ ] prepare it for validation against the real oyster data from wp2.

 ### calibrate and validate